osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 * Relationship Manager makes 0 and more Sale Item/Items

 ### 6.4 Collaborative Diagram
 Collaborative Diagrams include Object Name, Actors, Links and Messages.
-They are used to show how object interact and their relationships.
-The following diagrams represents the system during an outbound and inbound call
+They are used to show how objects interact and their relationships.
+The following diagrams represent the system during an outbound and inbound call.

 #### 6.4.1 Outbound Call